ankit-joshi-3011/employee-management-system-backend/README.md

  * Right click anywhere in the file
  * Select the Run As -> JUnit Test option
  * Once the tests run the output would be visible in the JUnit tab
+ * Similar steps can be used to run the following classes: EmployeeRepositoryTests.java

 ## Steps required to create the application JAR:
 To create a JAR file for the application in Spring Tool Suite, follow the below mentioned steps: